Gaura Purnima

-Gaura-purnima is celebrated in the honour of Chaitanya Mahaprabhu.

-Gaura Purnima is a Vaishnava festival that celebrates the birth of Chaitanya Mahaprabhu (1486–1534), who founded Gaudiya Vaishnavism.
+Gaura Purnima is a Vaishnava festival that celebrates the birth of Chaitanya Mahaprabhu (1486–1534), who founded Gaudiya Vaishnavism and is consideredas an incarnation of Krishna.
 It occurs on the purnima (full moon day) in the Hindu month Phalguna, usually falling in March or April.

-Gaura Purnima means "Golden Full Moon", a reference to Chaitanya.
-His followers spend this festival fasting and chanting congregationally, then at moonrise a feast is enjoyed by all.
-It was celebrated on March 13 and 14, 2025.

-This festival is celebrated by Gaudiya Vaishnavas as part of Nabadwip-mandala Parikrama.
+It was celebrated on March 3 on 2025.

+The day holds great significance for followers of ISKCON (International Society for Krishna Consciousness).
+In ISKCON temples, the celebrations include kirtan and the abhishek of Mahaprabhu (performed with a variety of fruit juices, flowers, panchamritam, and panchagavyam), along with discourses on the life and teachings of Chaitanya Mahaprabhu.
+The rituals also feature Maha Aarti, the offering of Chhappan Bhog (consisting of 56 varieties of food items), and the distribution of Mahaprasad to devotees.